+

 Ready — click Play

-Practice: What is Plus Sign in Morse Code?
+What Is the Plus Sign in Morse Code?

 += ?

-How to Tap Plus Sign in Morse Code
+How to Tap the Plus Sign in Morse Code

 — DashLong press